Logo

 Boies Penrose was elected Chairman of the State Republican Party in 1903, succeeding fellow Senator Matthew Quay.

-Boies Penrose quickly became a power broker in the state, enabling figures like Richard Baldwin to advance through loyalty to his organization.
+Boies Penrose was the most powerful political operative in Pennsylvania for the next 17 years and enabled figures like Richard Baldwin to advance through loyalty to his organization.

-In 1912, Boies Penrose was forced out of power by the progressive faction of the party led by William Flinn, in 1912.
+In 1912, Boies Penrose was forced out of power by the progressive faction of the party led by William Flinn.

 Boies Penrose did not stand for re-election to his national committee post.